Vincent-ondeng/Vincent-ondeng/README.md

 <h1 align="center">Hi 👋, I'm Vincent Ondeng</h1>
 <h3 align="center">Why am I doing what I'm doing?
-My passion is to offer innovative solutions that leverage geospatial data and tech to solve real-world problems.<br> How am I doing it?
+My passion is to offer innovative solutions that leverage geospatial<br> data and tech to solve real-world problems.<br> How am I doing it?
 I bring a unique set of skills to my work as a software and geospatial engineer.<br> What do I do?
 I specialize in developing software solutions that integrate geospatial data and tech in a variety of applications.
 </h3>